sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-nginx-as-ingress-controller-for-k3s.md

 ---
-title: "How to install nginx as ingress controller for k3s in Raspberry Pi CM4"
+title: "How to install nginx as ingress controller for k3s"
 date:  2023-08-20T18:00:00+00:00
 description: "How to install nginx as ingress controller for k3s in Raspberry Pi CM4"
 draft: false